rmcconke/blog/_posts/2025-08-01-HIT-turbulence-dataset.md

 ---

 ## Introduction
+I recently came across a [3D homogeneous isotropic turbulence (HIT) dataset](https://publications.rwth-aachen.de/record/981830) from RWTH Aachen.
+I like this dataset because:
+- it was easy to access
+- it's well-documented
+- there's a reasonable amount of training data
+- there are pre-computed inputs/targets for superresolution

-I recently came across a great [3D homogeneous isotropic turbulence (HIT) dataset](https://publications.rwth-aachen.de/record/981830) from RWTH Aachen.
-I really like this dataset, so I'm putting together this blog post to show how to access the data, and what it looks like.
+So I'm putting together this blog post to show how to access the data, and what it looks like.
 [This document](https://publications.rwth-aachen.de/record/981830/files/DataAccess-and-DataDescription_981830.pdf) from Ludovico Nista et al. contains more details; the point of this post is to be a friendly introduction to this dataset.

+## Basic overview
+There are two flows in the dataset:
+- forced homogeneous isotropic turbulence
+- decaying homogeneous isotropic turbulence

+The following formats are available:
+- original DNS velocity fields on a $512^3$ mesh
+- curated dataset for superresolution, with corresponding pairs of low res (filters) and high res $64^3$ subboxes of the original domain.

 ## Accessing the dataset
 You need AWS CLI to access the dataset.
 Here's how I installed AWS CLI on Linux, based on the [install instructions](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).